kulics/koral/book-en/optional-type.md

 E.g:
 ```
-a: Int
+A: Int
-b := a   # error, no assignment to a
+B := A   # error, no assignment to A
 ```

 ## Statement and Use